Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/02-bloom/6_using-multiple-ddr.md

 * When the host is writing words to DDR bank1, the kernel is reading flags from DDR bank2.
 * When host is writing documents to DDR bank2, the kernel is reading flags from DDR bank1.

-## Code Modifications

-1. Navigate to `$LAB_WORK_DIR/reference_files`, and with a file editor, open `run_sw_overlap_multiDDR.cpp`.

-2. The kernel will read from DDR bank1 and bank2 alternatively and its `maxi` port is connected to both DDR banks.
-Establish the connectivity of kernel arguments to the appropriate DDR banks shown as follows.
-This connectivity is added in `design.connectivity`.
+The kernel will read from DDR bank1 and bank2 alternatively and its `maxi` port is connected to both DDR banks.
+You must establish the connectivity of kernel arguments to DDR banks in the `v++ --link` command as described in [Mapping Kernel Ports to Memory](https://www.xilinx.com/html_docs/xilinx2020_2/vitis_doc/buildingdevicebinary.html#ejl1524519365386).
+In this case the `$LAB_WORK_DIR/makefile/connectivity.cfg` configuration file specifies the connectivity.

     ```
     [connectivity]
     sp=runOnfpga_1.input_words:DDR[1:2]
     ```
-   - This option instructs the `v++` linker that input_words are connected to both DDR banks 1 and 2.
+   - The `-sp` option instructs the `v++` linker that `input_words` is connected to both DDR banks 1 and 2.
 You will need to rebuild the kernel because connectivity is now changed.

+## Code Modifications

+1. Navigate to `$LAB_WORK_DIR/reference_files`, and with a file editor, open `run_sw_overlap_multiDDR.cpp`.

 3. From the host code, you will need to send the words to both DDR banks alternatively.
-The DDR bank assignment in the host code is supported by a Xilinx vendor extension.
+The DDR bank assignment in the host code is supported by a Xilinx vendor extension to the OpenCL API.
 Two Xilinx extension pointer objects (`cl_mem_ext_ptr_t`) are created, `buffer_words_ext[0]` and `buffer_words_ext[1]`.
 The`flags` will determine which DDR bank the buffer will be send to, so that kernel can access it.

    ```cpp
     cl_mem_ext_ptr_t buffer_words_ext[2];